 Drug possession – Although possession of marijuana up to thirty grams is legal in Illinois, possession of any other type of controlled substance can result in misdemeanor or felony charges.
 The penalties for drug possession depend on the quantity and the type of drug you are caught with.
 For Schedule I narcotics, such as opiates, you can face up to fifty years in prison and $200,000 fines.
 You can face one year of jail time and a $2,500 fine for a misdemeanor possession charge.

-Drug trafficking – Trafficking, a controlled substance, can be charged at the federal level if the trafficking occurred across state borders.
+Drug trafficking – Trafficking, a controlled substance, can be charged at the federal level if the trafficking occurs across state borders.
 Drug trafficking is regarded as a serious crime at the state and federal levels, and the penalties are severe.
 You could look at 12 to 120 years in prison and up to $1 million in fines.

 Other drug crimes include cultivation, manufacturing of a controlled substance, distribution, and possession with intent to sell.
 The penalties for these crimes also depend on the schedule of drugs in question and the quantity.